-Spinal cord injuries can be overwhelming, but the key is to focus on what you can do.
+Spinal cord injuries require you to do things differently, but the key is to focus on what you can do.

-Individuals with T12 SCIs can be very independent because they’ll still have completely normal upper body functions.
+Individuals with T12 SCIs can still be independent because of normal upper body functions.

 The less severe your spinal cord injury is, the better your chances of recovery are.
 With massed practice, spared neural pathways at your injury site can reorganize themselves and help recover functions weakened by SCI.

-Incomplete spinal cord injury rehabilitation isn’t easy, but if you’re willing to put in the work, it’s definitely possible to improve your mobility.
+Incomplete spinal cord injury rehabilitation isn’t easy, but it’s possible to improve your mobility with targeted therapy.